The 'Creek Explorers Camp' (one of WCU's Summer Adventure Day Camps) is happening

 In the image below, the lands that are officially designated as the Gordon Natural Area are shown with pale green hatching.
 Additionally, the are in solid white in the lower right-hand corner of the image are 'unofficially' part of the GNA.
 However, despite it's not having been formerly dedicated as part of the GNA, this area is commonly used for reasearch and teaching, and a number of trails in the GNA trail system pass through this area.

-As was noted above, the GNA is a multi-use preserve, and we encourage WCU students and staff, as well as local residents, to come enjoy this amazing resource.
+As was noted above, the GNA is a multi-use preserve, and we encourage WCU students and staff, as well as local residents, to come enjoy this great resource.

 To promote access to the GNA, the University maintains a network of trails throughout the preserve: